Wow – she has zero understanding of economics.

 She has a Ph.D. in Sociology, and was an economic policy advisor to Sen. Elizabeth Warren – yet she is an economic illiterate who does not understand the basics of microeconomics.

-Prices are determined by what the market will bear – this is known as the market clearing price.
+In free or relatively free markets, prices are determined by what the market will bear – this is known as the market clearing price.

 Costs are determined by the market price.
 If you can’t make your widget at a cost that can sell at the market clearing price, your business fails.
 This is economics 101.